simialfa03/M242_RFID_Project/README.md

 ![Organigram](/image/Organigramm_RFID.png "Organigram")

 ## Testcases
-We have made some Testcases based on our smart objectives in order to test every component of our project. <br>
+We have made some Test-cases based on our smart objectives in order to test every component of our project. <br>
-You can find the testcases here: [Testcases](/testcases/readme.md)
+You can find the Test-cases here: [Testcases](/testcases/readme.md)

 # Project reflection
-The project was pretty fun and we have learned a lot of new things about the arduino and how microcontroller and microprocessor works.
-We had some Issues with the code escpecially with the for loop that creates our UID for the RFID card.
+The project was pretty fun and we have learned a lot of new things about the Arduino and how microcontroller and microprocessor works.
+We had some Issues with the code especially with the for loop that creates our UID for the RFID card.
 The problem was that we couldn't manage to put the UID into a variable in Order to check the string then with the checkAcess function, but we managed to solve this problem with concat which joins the strings together in our variable.
 Another Problem we had was designing our circuit scheme, because there are not many websites or tools which support the MKR1010.
-Therefore we had to draw it by ourselfe in draw.io which took us some hours to design everything.
-At the end we managed to create a cool project with our arduino and we are really proud that everything works fine.
-At the beginning we where pretty desperate because we couldn't even manage to get the UID from the RFID Card and we didn't know what we are doing wrong, so we tried different codes, different cabling and different ways in the hope that we could get an UID, but fortunately our teacher helped us with one of his codes to get the UID from the scanner, so that we could adjust our script in order to get the UID.
+Therefore, we had to draw it by ourself in draw.io which took us some hours to design everything.
+At the end we managed to create a cool project with our Arduino and we are really proud that everything works fine.
+At the beginning we were pretty desperate because we couldn't even manage to get the UID from the RFID Card and we didn't know what we are doing wrong, so we tried different codes, different cabling and different ways in the hope that we could get an UID, but fortunately our teacher helped us with one of his codes to get the UID from the scanner, so that we could adjust our script in order to get the UID.
 We think we have made a great effort to realize this project and we are happy that at the end everything worked great.